-WebRTC (Web Real-Time Communication) is a technology that allows browsers and other devices to interact and communicate with each other in real time.
-It lets audio and video communication work inside web pages, eliminating the need to install plugins or download native apps.
+WebRTC (Web Real-Time Communication) is a technology that allows browsers and other devices to interact and communicate with each other in real-time.
+It lets audio communication work inside web pages, eliminating the need to install plugins or download native apps.

 Bandwidth's WebRTC API provides a fast and easy way to add voice to your application, backed by a nationwide direct-to-carrier network quality.
-If you’re leveraging the power and flexibility of WebRTC, or looking to start, you can now send your audio through Bandwidth!
+If you’re already leveraging the power and flexibility of WebRTC or looking to start, you can now send your audio through Bandwidth!

 What can Bandwidth’s WebRTC connection do?

 Our audio-based WebRTC connection empowers users all over the globe to open up a browser (or an app) and get calling without requiring any telecom infrastructure.
 It also features:

 - Recording, transcriptions, text-to-speech, and more